Voidyll/Voidyll/README.md

 - Hi, I’m @Voidyll
 - My interests are website programming and game development.
-I'm very new to the programming work but hope to continue improving as I move into college and the professional world.
+I'm somewhat fresh to the programming world, but am ambitious to keep improving!
-- I’m currently learning and experimenting with website development.
+- I’m currently learning and experimenting with game development
-- I am most experienced with HTML, JavaScript, CSS, C# and some Python.
+- I am most experienced with HTML, JavaScript, CSS, C#, Java and some Python.

 <!---
 Voidyll/Voidyll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.